HIP: Hessian Interatomic Potentials without derivatives: Appendix

 We are trying to design a loss function that emphasizes the lowest lying eigenvalues/eigenvectors.
 To design such a loss function, one could naively compute a loss directly as $L= \sum_i^k |\mathbf{v}_i^\text{predict} - \mathbf{v}_1^\text{true}|$.
 This requires computing the eigenvalues and eigenvectors of the true and predicted Hessian via an eigenspectrum decomposition.
 Unfortunately, backpropagation through such an eigenspectrum decomposition is numerically unstable \citep{aaComputationEigenvalueEigenvector2007}.
 First, gradients computed using the eigenvectors tensor will only be finite when $\mathbf{H}$ has distinct eigenvalues.
 Furthermore, if the distance between any two eigenvalues is close to zero, the gradient will be highly sensitive, as it depends on the eigenvalues $\lambda_i $ through the computation of $ \min_{i \neq j} \frac{1}{\lambda_i - \lambda_j} $.
 Instead, we propose the following subspace loss.

-In the following section, we compare the eigenspace loss that we introduced in \eqref{eq:eigenloss} to the standard choice of mean square error (MSE) and mean absolute error (MAE). \\ In particular, we emphasize the subspace $k=8$.
-The reason for this is that transition state search, ZPE, and frequency analysis for extrema classification all depend on the two lowest-lying eigenvectors and eigenvalues.
-We choose $k=8$ instead of $k=2$ to account for the usual $6$ redundant degrees of freedom, which we do not remove during training for numerical stability. \\ We combine the subspace loss with MAE, so the total loss becomes
+In the following section, we compare the eigenspace loss that we introduced in \eqref{eq:eigenloss} to the standard choice of mean square error (MSE) and mean absolute error (MAE).

+In particular, we emphasize the subspace $k=8$.
+This is because transition state search, ZPE, and frequency analysis for extrema classification all depend on the two lowest-lying eigenvectors and eigenvalues.
+We choose $k=8$ instead of $k=2$ to account for the usual $6$ redundant degrees of freedom, which we do not remove during training for numerical stability.